betterwithdata/dnikit/docs/general/installation.rst

 Python Support
 --------------
-DNIKit currently supports Python version 3.7 or greater for macOS or Linux.
+DeepView currently supports Python version 3.7 or greater for macOS or Linux.
 Python 3.9 is recommended.
 Note: to run TensorFlow 1, install Python 3.7.

 To install Python version 3.9 (recommended):